zyushun/Adam-mini/README.md

 ## How to use

 You can use Adam-mini optimizer as follows.
+Our implementation supports popular distributed frameworks including DDP, FSDP, and Deepspeed platform.

 ```
 import Adam_mini